OpenNTF/generate-domino-update-site/README.md

 	-DgroupId=some.group.id # Optional
 ```

-- `src` is the location of Domino.
-On Windows, this might be "C:\Program Files\IBM\Domino"
+- `src` is the location of the Update Site
-- `dest` is where you want to save it to.
-For the Extension Library, this was historically "C:\UpdateSite"
+- `groupId` is an optional group ID to use for the installed bundles.
+It defaults to "com.ibm.xsp"